vmoenga/victor-s-first-website/README.md

 # My Portfolio

-This is a portfolio website showcasing the work and experience of Victor Moenga, a frontend developer.
+This is my portfolio website showcasing my work and experience

 ## Table of Contents
 1. [Description](#description)